pingcap/docs/performance-tuning-methods.md

 - The average latency and P99 latency of all SQL statements are 10.8 ms and 84.1 ms, respectively.
 - The average connection idle time in transactions `avg-in-txn` is 9.4 ms.
-- The total number of connections to the cluster is 3700, and the number of connections to each TiDB node is 1800.
-The average number of active connections is 40.3, which indicates that most of connections are idle.
+- The total number of connections to the cluster is 3,700, and the number of connections to each TiDB node is 1,800.
+The average number of active connections is 40.3, which indicates that most of the connections are idle.
 The average number of `disonnnection/s` is 55.8, which indicates that the application is connecting and disconnecting frequently.
 The behavior of short connections will have a certain impact on TiDB resources and response time.

 **Example 2: TiDB is the bottleneck of user response time**